araskazemi/greenhouse/Identity_Binding.md

-Public relying parties in Sweden commonly use the Swedish personal identification number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) to carry out identification of the authenticated user.
+Public relying parties in Sweden commonly use the Swedish personal identification number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) as identifier to carry out the authorisation of the authenticated user.
 These records are however not provided in attributes when user authenticatation is performed through eIDAS.

 The Identity Binding Service is an extension to Swedish eIDAS node and a part of Sweden's digital infrastructure aimed at linking records in